Maintaining patient boundaries

 Very rarely, a patient's behaviour may threaten your safety or that of others.
 In this situation, you should contact the police, making sure you obtain an incident number.
 However, you should not disclose confidential clinical information about the patient without their consent, unless this can be justified in the public interest.
 Again, seek advice from the MDU if you are unsure.

-You can remove a patient with immediate effect if they become violent or leave you fearing for your safety.
+You can deregister a patient with immediate effect from your GP practice list if they become violent or threatening to such an extent that you have had to call the police.
 To comply with your ethical and contractual obligations, you should follow these steps.

 Minimising the risks of social media

-For more information, take a look at our guide to social media.
+For more information, take a look at our guide to using social media.

 Reporting sexualised behaviour by colleagues

-The GMC's guidance, Sexual behaviour and your duty to report colleagues (2013), says you must raise concerns if a patient tells you about a breach of sexual boundaries or you believe a colleague has displayed sexual behaviour towards patients.
-This can include making inappropriate comments.
+The GMC's 'Maintaining personal and professional boundaries' (2024) guidance says you must raise concerns if a patient tells you about a breach of sexual boundaries or you believe a colleague has, or may have, displayed sexual behaviour towards patients.
+Sexual behaviour does not necessarily involve touching (GMC, paragraph 23).
 You should also offer support to affected patients.

-If you suspect a doctor has committed a sexual assault or other criminal activity, you should make sure it is reported to the police.
+If you suspect a doctor has committed a sexual assault or other criminal activity, you must report this in line with your workplace policy, or to a person who is in a position to take action.

 When reporting concerns you should respect patient confidentiality and, if necessary, seek the patient's consent to disclose relevant information.
 If consent is withheld, you can make a disclosure if it is in the public interest but you must inform the patient.

-See our quick guide to raising concerns for more information.
+See our guide to raising concerns for more information.